dozieu/dozieu.github.io/README.md

 # dozieu.github.io

-Hobbyist programmer looking to learn, create and share
+Hobbyist programmer with the desire to learn, create and share

 Languages: Python and a little HTML, CSS, JS and Solidity.